The homology of $\mathrm{tmf}$: A vector bundle on

 Namely, we just need to prove this in the universal case $\mathbb{Z}_{(2)}[a_1, a_2, a_3, a_4, a_6]$, which reduces by the Nakayama-type argument above to the case of the cuspidal cubic over $\mathbb{Z}/2$.
-We have seen that the above elements generate in that case.
+We have seen that the above elements generate in that case and in fact form a basis.

-\begin{remark} We can conceptually understand the previous argument in the following terms.
-We had a ring $A$ with an action of the multiplicative monoid $\mathbb{G}_m^{\circ}$ (that is, the commutative monoid-scheme which assigns to a ring $R$ its monoid of elements under multiplication): this corresponds to a nonnegative grading of $A$.
-Consider a $\mathbb{G}_m^{\circ}$-equivariant quasi-coherent sheaf $\mathcal{G}$ on $\spec A$, or in other words a nonnegatively graded $A$-module.
-These form a full subcategory of the category of quasi-coherent sheaves on the (stacky) quotient $\spec A/\mathbb{G}_m$, which is the category of $\mathbb{Z}$-graded $A$-modules.